-The Coalition agreed to incorporate in January of 2012, and became a society on May 31, 2012, in order to better succeed in our long-term mission to help those in need in New Westminster.
+The Coalition incorporated in January of 2012 and became a society on May 31, 2012, in order to better succeed in our long-term mission to help those in need in New Westminster.
 So, officially, we are now the New Westminster Homelessness Coalition Society or NWHCS.

 We gratefully welcome your continued support.